wkindling/Yarn-cloth-sim/README.md

 I think maybe because I have not added boundary condition and just do it through clamping the position and velocity.
 Also, I think the energy formula mentioned in the paper is kind of strange.
 I don't know how to calculate the stiffness matrix for the friction.

 It is damn hard!

+### 7.30
+I change the implementation of boundary condition.
+And the behavior of stretch is correct now.
+But the determinant of sitffness matrix is too large, I cannot get a appropriate simulation parameter.

+I will compute the stiffness matrix of friction later.
+And then add each energy one by one to check the bug.

+It's really complicated because the paper didn't give enough information...